SystemsApproach/tcpcc/variants.rst

 window (or rate), it must decide whether or not to remember its previous equilibrium state.
 This is a difficult choice because it depends on the duration of congestion, which is hard to predict.
-If the congestion is transient, the algorithm must remember its previous state so it can rapidly restore the old equilibrium without under-utilizing the network once the burst ends.
-On the other hand, if the congestion is sustained, for example due to the arrival of one or more new flows, the algorithm must forget its previous state so that it can rapidly find a new equilibrium.
+If the congestion is transient, the algorithm should remember its previous state so it can rapidly restore the old equilibrium without under-utilizing the network once the burst ends.
+If the congestion is sustained, for example due to the arrival of one or more new flows, the algorithm should forget its previous state so that it can rapidly find a new equilibrium.

 .. _fig-onramp:
 .. figure:: figures/Slide13.png